Have you ever had Japanese sashimi? Peruvian ceviche is kind of like that. It’s raw seafood that has been marinated in lime and lemon juices.

 The fish is marinated in citrus juices for a few hours.
 While eating raw fish can feel a little daunting rest assured most restaurants only use the freshest of fish from a reputable source.
 Most restaurants also use professional chefs who know how to make it without giving you food poisoning.

-3. What Else Is in the Dish
+3. What Else Is in the Peruvian Ceviche

 Obviously more goes into the dish than raw fish covered in lemon or lime juice.
 Ingredients like cilantro, onions, tomatoes, chilies, and different types of Peruvian peppers are usually mixed in with the seafood.